• 4.5/5 out of 209+ reviews.

 The consequences of insomnia for seniors go beyond just feeling tired during the day.
 According to recent studies, sleep deprivation in older adults is linked to serious health consequences, including an increased risk of high blood pressure, stroke, and even dementia.

-Additionally, it has been shown that sleep deprivation increases the risk of falling due to reduced coordination and slower reaction times, which can lead to serious injury.
-Lastly, insomnia has been linked to an increased risk of depression, mainly because one feels tired all day.
-Insomnia and depression are also associated with other age stages.
+In addition, it has been shown that sleep deprivation increases the risk of falls due to reduced coordination and slower reaction time, which can lead to serious injury.
+Lastly, insomnia has been linked to an increased risk of depression, mainly because people feel tired all day.
+Insomnia and depression are also linked in other age groups.

 Tips for seniors to sleep better

-It is essential for seniors to take steps to improve their sleep quality whenever possible.
+It is essential that seniors take steps to improve their sleep quality wherever possible.
 With these tips, you take a step in the right direction.

 1. Exercise regularly

 Regular exercise helps promote better quality restful sleep throughout the night by releasing endorphins into the system.
-This not only improves mood but also helps reduce stress levels, which can play a role in insomnia.
-Additionally, physical activity during the day helps set our internal clock.
-This internal clock signals when it's time to go to bed.
+This not only improves mood but also helps lower stress levels, which can play a role in insomnia.
+Additionally, daytime exercise helps set our internal clock.
+This internal clock signals when it is time to go to bed.
 Therefore, it is recommended that seniors aim for 30 minutes of exercise per day if possible, although shorter amounts also offer benefits.
-And you really don't have to go to the gym for this.
+And you really don’t have to go to the gym for this.
 A short walk or a few laps swimming in the pool is often enough.

-Caffeinated drinks should be avoided 6 hours before bedtime, as they act as a stimulant that keeps us awake instead of helping us relax.
+Caffeinated drinks should be avoided 6 hours before bedtime because they act as stimulants that keep us awake instead of helping us relax.

-But in addition to caffeine, alcohol should also be avoided right before bedtime.
-Because although it initially makes us feel sleepy, our body becomes alert again once it is broken down, causing us to wake up more often during the night and making it difficult to fall back asleep.
-Instead, opt for caffeine-free herbal tea with calming properties, such as chamomile or lavender.
+But besides caffeine, alcohol should also be avoided just before bedtime.
+Although it initially makes us feel sleepy, once it is metabolized, our body becomes alert again, causing you to wake up more often during the night and making it difficult to fall back asleep.
+Instead, choose caffeine-free herbal tea with calming properties, such as chamomile or lavender.

 3. Establish a routine

 By establishing a routine around nighttime activities, our body signals when it's time to go to bed, making falling asleep easier over time.
 This means doing the same activities every evening.
 An example is reading a book before turning off all the lights, and then turning off all electronic screens 1-2 hours before that.
-This allows our body time to naturally cool down from daily tasks without being interrupted by exposure to blue light from screens that disrupt melatonin production.
+This allows our body time to naturally cool down from daily tasks without interruption from exposure to blue light from screens that disrupt melatonin production.

 4. A cool and dark bedroom